apetkau/core-phylogenomics/README.md

 4. Aligning high-quality SNPs into a meta-alignment (pseudoalignment) of phylogenetically informative sites.
 5. Building a phylogenetic tree with PhyML.

-In addition, a pre-processing mode can be run to filter out poor-quality reads and reduce the size of the dataset.
-This runs the following stages.

-1. Removes poor quality reads and trims ends of reads.
-2. Randomly samples reads from FASTQ files to reduce the dataset size to a user-configurable maximum coverage (estimated based on the reference genome length).
-3. Runs FastQC on the quality-filtered and reduced reads dataset.
-4. Generates a report for each of the isolates.

 Dependencies
 ------------